aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Installation

 First, in your terminal, navigate to your `workspace` directory and clone the repository from GitHub.
-Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs!).
+Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs).

 ```
 cd workspace